sikopet/blog/posts/linux-big-picture.md

 Just a big storage area for a bunch of 0s and 1s (bits).

-All I/O from peripheral devices flows through RAM.
+The running kernel and all user processes reside here.
+Also all I/O from peripheral devices flows through RAM.
+They are all just big collections of bits.

 A CPU is just an operator on memory: